fraziphy/heterogeneous_synaptic_homeostasis/README.md

 $ ./JOB.sh
 ```

-Briefly, the script is organized into blocks, each corresponding to specific simulations:
+Briefly, the script is organized into blocks, each corresponding to specific simulations.
+The 1st, 2nd, 3rd, and 4th blocks correspond to simulations of 500 stochastic trials in the one-cortical column model.
+The 5th and 6th blocks correspond to simulations of 500 stochastic trials in the two-cortical column model.
+Finally, the 7th and 8th blocks correspond to the analysis and plotting of the figures, respectively.

-_1. The first block simulates independent spontaneous trials for NREM sleep in a one-cortical column model.
-There are two ways to simulate spontaneous trials: Beta_Input=0 and/or array=0 (where array is the argument for the sbatch script determining the intensity of the external stimulus).
+1. The first block simulates independent spontaneous trials for NREM sleep in the one-cortical column model.
+There are two ways to simulate spontaneous trials: Beta_Input=0 and/or --array=0 (where --array is the argument for the sbatch script determining the intensity of the external stimulus).
 The average firing rate of pyramidal and inhibitory populations during the Up state of these 500 trials is used to determine the steady-state values of the model during wakefulness states.
 These values regulate inhibition to counterbalance overexcitation due to synaptic upscaling during wakefulness.
 The same steady-state values are used for wakefulness in the two cortical column model.
 Additionally, the steady-state of the model during NREM sleep in one cortical column model is numerically calculated and used for the steady-state value of the two-cortical column model during NREM sleep.
 These steady-state values are utilized to determine the amount of regulation in inhibition due to inter-excitatory connections between the two columns.
-These values for the present study are provided in the data directory as V_NREM.npy and V_WAKE.npy.
+These values for the present study are provided in the data directory as _V_NREM.npy_ and _V_WAKE.npy_.
 Note that the Slurm jobs from the 3rd Block and after depend on the success of the first block in determining the steady-state values.

-_2. The second block simulates independent spontaneous trials for NREM sleep when the standard deviation of the noise in the model is varied by up to 10%.
+2. The second block simulates independent spontaneous trials for NREM sleep when the standard deviation of the noise in the model is varied by up to 10%.

-_3. The third block simulates independent spontaneous trials for wakefulness when the intra-synaptic upscaling factor $\beta_{\text{intra}}$ increases from 1.2 to 6.
+3. The third block simulates independent spontaneous trials for wakefulness when the intra-synaptic upscaling factor $`\beta_{\text{intra}}`$ increases from 1.2 to 6.

-_4. The fourth block simulates independent evoked trials for NREM sleep and wakefulness when the intra- and inter-synaptic upscaling factors ($\beta_{\text{intra}}$ and $\beta_{\text{inter}}$, respectively) increase from 2 to 6.
+4. The fourth block simulates independent evoked trials for NREM sleep and wakefulness when the intra- and inter-synaptic upscaling factors ($`\beta_{\text{intra}}`$ and $`\beta_{\text{inter}}`$, respectively) increase from 2 to 6.
 The intensity of stimuli is specified as the --array arguments in the sbatch script.

-_5. The fifth block simulates independent spontaneous trials for NREM sleep and wakefulness when the intra- and inter-synaptic upscaling factors ($\beta_{\text{intra}}$ and $\beta_{\text{inter}}$, respectively) increase from 2 to 6.
+5. The fifth block simulates independent spontaneous trials for NREM sleep and wakefulness when the intra- and inter-synaptic upscaling factors ($`\beta_{\text{intra}}`$ and $`\beta_{\text{inter}}`$, respectively) increase from 2 to 6.

-_6. The sixth block simulates independent evoked trials for NREM sleep and wakefulness when the intra- and inter-synaptic upscaling factors ($\beta_{\text{intra}}$ and $\beta_{\text{inter}}$, respectively) increase from 2 to 6.
+6. The sixth block simulates independent evoked trials for NREM sleep and wakefulness when the intra- and inter-synaptic upscaling factors ($`\beta_{\text{intra}}`$ and $`\beta_{\text{inter}}`$, respectively) increase from 2 to 6.
 The intensity of stimuli is specified as the --array arguments in the sbatch script.

-    The seventh block corresponds to the analysis carried out for the purpose of the article doi:10.1101/2023.12.04.569905.
+7. The seventh block corresponds to the analysis carried out for the purpose of the article [doi:10.1101/2023.12.04.569905](https://www.biorxiv.org/content/10.1101/2023.12.04.569905v1).
 It utilizes mpi4py for parallelizing Python scripts across 10 processing units for the analysis.
-Finally, the eighth block corresponds to plotting figures for the same purpose.

-Briefly, 1st, 2nd, 3rd, and the 4th Blocks corresponds to simulations of 500 stocastic trials in the one-cortical column model.
-The 5th and 6th Blocks corresponds to simulations of 500 stocastic trials in the tw-cortical column model.
-Finally, the 7th Block corresponds to the analysis.

-The 1st Block simulate independent spontaneous trials for NREM sleep in one-cortical column model.
-Note that there are two ways to simulate spontaneous trials: Beta_Input=0 and/or array=0 (the array is the argument for the sbatch script and it determines the intensity of the external stimulus).
-The average firing rate of pyramidal and inhibitory populations during Up state of these 500 trials are used to determine the steady-state values of the model during wakefulness states.
-Then, these values are used to detremine the regulation of inhibiton to counterbalance the overexcitation due to synaptic upscaling during wakefulness.
-This procedure garanntee that synaptuc upscaling during wakeuflenss does not lead to overexcitation or over inhibition.
-The same values of steady states are used for the wakefulness in the two cortical column model.
-Additionaly, the steady-state of the model during NREM sleep in one cortical column model is numericaly calculated and is going to be used for the steady-state value of two-cortical column model during NREM sleep.
-These steady-state values are utelized to determine the amount of regulation in inhibition due to inter-excitatory connections between the two coulmns.
-These values for the present study are provided in _data_ directory as _V_NREM.npy_ and _V_WAKE.npy_.
-Please note that the slurm jobs from the 3rd Blocks and after depends on the success of the first block determining the steady-state values.

-The 2nd Block simulate independent spontaneous trials for NREM sleep when the standard deviation of the noise in the model is varied by up to 10%.
-The 3rd Block simulate independent spontaneous trials for wakefulness when the intra-synaptic upscaling factor $`\beta_{\text{intra}}`$ increases from 1.2 to 6.
-The 4th Block simulate independent evoked trials for NREM sleep and wakefulness when the intra- and inter-synaptic upscaling factors ($`\beta_{\text{intra}}`$ and $`\beta_{\text{inter}}`$, respectively) increases from 2 to 6.
-The intensity of stimuli are specified as the --array arguments in the sbatch script.

-The 5th Block simulate independent spontaneous trials for NREM sleep and wakefulness when the intra- and inter-synaptic upscaling factors ($`\beta_{\text{intra}}`$ and $`\beta_{\text{inter}}`$, respectively) increases from 2 to 6.
-The 6th Block simulate independent evoked trials for NREM sleep and wakefulness when the intra- and inter-synaptic upscaling factors ($`\beta_{\text{intra}}`$ and $`\beta_{\text{inter}}`$, respectively) increases from 2 to 6.
-The intensity of stimuli are specified as the --array arguments in the sbach script.

-The 7th Block corresponds to the analysis that are carried out for the purpose of the following article [doi:10.1101/2023.12.04.569905](https://www.biorxiv.org/content/10.1101/2023.12.04.569905v1).
-It utelizes mpi4py for parallelizing Python scripts across 10 processing units for the analysis.
-Finally, the 8th Block corresponds to plotting figures for the purpose of the following article [doi:10.1101/2023.12.04.569905](https://www.biorxiv.org/content/10.1101/2023.12.04.569905v1).
+8. Finally, the eighth block corresponds to plotting figures for the same purpose of the article [doi:10.1101/2023.12.04.569905](https://www.biorxiv.org/content/10.1101/2023.12.04.569905v1).

 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------